advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 ```

 Hence, Seshatism here models originality of logical propositions.
-It fits the intuition of physical metaphysical identity that a person exists in only one approximate location in space-time.
+It fits the intuition of metaphysical identity that a person exists in only one approximate location in space-time
+and can not be teleported somewhere else by copying the bits of information about the person (the no-cloning theorem in quantum physics)
+while preserving the original person.
 Therefore, it is called a "physical Seshatic identity".

 However, physical Seshatic identity is merely a play with a logical illusion,